 Your resources include somatic (body-based) resources, grounding, posture and alignment of your body, your breath, and a sense of boundaries and containment.
 Mindfulness practice, trusting relationship with a therapist or well-regulated other, and neurosensory exercises and other resources are some of your tools for regulating your stress arousal and to calm and also to mobilize your system if it needs that.
 Maybe you just need to shore up the resources you are lacking or are missing.
 You will learn more about this if you decide to Workout Within!

 You use your resources and build your capacity to pay more deliberate attention to your experiences (inside and out) and your responses to them, especially challenging and uncomfortable ones.
 The goal is to know yourself by becoming more familiarized with your own bodily sensations, emotions, and cognitive experiences.
 With education and use of resources to build capacity, eventually your experiences become more familiar and known, and you will likely feel less afraid and less anxious and uncertain.
 And when you are familiar and more confident/less fearful, you will have gained a sense of empowerment and agency over your experiences that happen within you– whether those experiences are expected or unexpected, wanted or unwanted.
+You are getting to know yourself!

 Experience is experience– your sensations are sensations, but you get to decide in your brain what they mean to you and how to respond to them.